-The Campanulaceae or Bellflower family is another family with many useful ornamental garden varieties but also has several native species in the main genus Campanula as well as in the genera: Legousia, Hesperocodon (Wahlenbergia), Phyteuma, Jasione and Lobelia.
+The Campanulaceae or Bellflower family is another family with many useful ornamental garden varieties but also has several native species in the main genus Campanula as well as in the genera: Legousia, Wahlenbergia, Phyteuma, Jasione and Lobelia.

 See on the next page for all the main species in this family and about their ethnobotanical uses.
 This blog cannot provide all the info, such as where you can find them, what soil conditions, etc. But this is why I provide the links of some other marvelous websites out there!
 Green background is for the usual Edible or Wildlife uses and pink background for Medicinal uses.
-Blue background for ‘Interesting facts’ , although I hope you find all my information interesting!
+Blue background for where it grows in the B.I. (from PlantAtlas 2020) and ‘Interesting facts’ , although I hope you find all my information interesting!

 Campanula spp. or Bellflowers

 There are 5 native species (number 1-5) and 4 introduced/garden escapes which are often much more abundant than the native species.

 C. garganica or Adriatic Bellflower

 Other genera and species: